Aaryaman-Bhardwaj/Validation-Set-Creator/README.md

 Inside the valdiation folder will be the validation.csv file containing the tags for the validation dataset.

 After successful execution, a completion message will be printed and a new folder named "validation" will be created in the same directory as the one containing the training images.

+Note- This script currently only copies the needful data from the train.csv file.
+The tags data of the images transferred to validation dataset might still present in the train.csv file.